Irwin-Calmag/Walmart-Sales-Analysis/README.md

 ### Recommendations:
 Based on the uncovered insights, the following are actionable recommendations to improve sales performance, optimize resources, and align strategies with consumer behavior:
 1. *Strategic Sales Optimization*

 - Consider introducing mid-week and weekend sales and also launching of aggressive marketing campaigns during non-holidays to capitalize on increased consumer spending.
 - Offer online shopping incentives and delivery discounts during extreme weather conditions to compensate for reduced in-store traffic and also invest in improving the online shopping experience (e.g., user-friendly website, mobile app).
 2. *Improve Store Accessibility and Layout*

 - With store 33 being the worst performing stores, there can be an introduction of attractive deals like location-specific promotions and loyalty programs to boost foot traffic and increase customer retention in the bottom 10 underperforming stores.
 3. *Comprehensive Sales Analysis*

 - Despite a correlation of zero between CPI and holiday and non-holiday sales a multivariate analysis can be done including all factors (CPI, fuel price, unemployment rate, temperature) as predictors in a regression model to see how they collectively influence sales.

 ### Assumptions and Caveats:
-   - Data Completeness: Missing data for January 2010 and November-December 2012 may impact annual revenue comparisons, introduce YoY inaccuracies, or indicate data entry issues.
+- **Data Completeness**: Missing data for January 2010 and November-December 2012 may impact annual revenue comparisons, introduce YoY inaccuracies, or indicate data entry issues.

-   - Standardized assumption in Data: Each 'Store' operates in a unique location, indicating lack of accountability for regional economic differences that may impact sales performance as the analysis assumes uniform market conditions across all Walmart stores.
+- **Standardized assumption in Data**: Each 'Store' operates in a unique location, indicating lack of accountability for regional economic differences that may impact sales performance as the analysis assumes uniform market conditions across all Walmart stores.